shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 ## Writing tests for blog program

-Before we dive into writing test cases, every test needs an initialized blog, a brand new user, and a post, so to avoid repetition we will create 3 simple reusable utility functions.
+Before we dive into writing test cases, every test needs an initialized blog, a brand new user, and a post.
+To avoid repetition, we will create 3 simple reusable utility functions.

 - createBlog - initialize new Blog account
 - createUser - create a new User